Effectory/CodingAssignment/README.md

 Your project should consist of at least two parts: a front end application that handles user interaction and one or multiple API's that provide the necessary endpoints for the front end.

 For local development we recommend you set up a Docker compose file to run your application.
-It would be nice that we can setup your project locally by calling `docker-compose build`.
+We want to be able to run your application by calling `docker-compose build`.

 We are open to any suggestion about how we should host your app when bringing it in production (e.g. an Azure hosted Kubernetes server).

 The goal of the case is not to create a completely finished and polished application, we want to get an idea of your ability to learn, analyse and reason.